lzhchn0/k8s-operator/Overview of metacontroller.md

 Informer behind metacontroller
 - The informer periodically flushes the cache and refreshes the objects from the API server.
 Disabling this mechanism is not feasible.
 - The updated cache will trigger the reconciliation loop for each object in the cache.
 This mechanism helps the controller prevent any drift between the actual state and the desired state.

+Webhook
+- It is good practice to ensure that your webhooks are always fully idempotent.